4 interview questions that will separate top performers from the pack

 Basketball Hall of Famer Dominique Wilkins once said, “You are only as good as your team.”
 This quote is the same on the basketball court and off it.
 Fast-growing companies need fast-growing teams; they need the best possible teams to win.

 This leads to two critical questions: How do we find top talent?
 And how do we find top talent, quickly?
 Top talent is certainly out there, especially as many workers look to use an unprecedented time to pursue new opportunities.
-Yet these people do not turn up in your conference room with a “top draft pick” label on their shift.
+Yet these people do not turn up in your conference room with a “top pick” label on their shirt.
 So, how are we to spot these people in a job interview?

 The answer is in the questions you ask, along with your evaluation of the responses you receive.
 Below are four must-ask interview questions and responses to look out for.